 Here’s a tip, Do everything you can to make it easy for your customers to understand who you are and what you are offering.

 My first e-commerce website was called Games from Everywhere.
 It’s still kicking around today somewhere on the web.
 We had 33% growth every year from the first and eventually had to give it up after our fourth kid was born.
-It just go to big and too busy – a nice problem to have.
+It just got too big and too busy – a nice problem to have.

 Make sure the name you choose for your online store explains what you do and what you sell.
 Our games came from all over the world, thus the name.